 - Been a community volunteer or a professional whose achievements went beyond the requirements of the position.

 Candidates could include a long-time volunteer who has initiated programming to impact women/children, a member of a service organization or business, or an individual who has served on a state or national board and worked to accomplish change.

 Nominations: To submit the name of a candidate for the award, the nominator should describe in 200 words or less how the person fulfills the above Agent of Change criteria.
 Names and contact information for at least two references for persons who have relevant knowledge of the nominee are also required.

-This year’s Agent of Change, Dianne DePasquale-Hagerty, Executive Director of Medina Creative Housing, was honored at the awards luncheon on November 15, 2012, at Rustic Hills Country Club, Medina.
+This current Agent of Change is Dianne DePasquale-Hagerty, Executive Director of Medina Creative Housing, who was honored at the awards luncheon on November 15, 2012, at Rustic Hills Country Club, Medina.